citrix/ShareFile-PowerShell/README.md

 For examples of usage, check out the PowerShell SDK Wiki here: https://github.com/citrix/ShareFile-PowerShell/wiki

-For some blogs on using the PoswerShell SDK take a look here: http://blogs.citrix.com/tag/powershell-sdk/
+For some blogs on using the PowerShell SDK take a look here: http://blogs.citrix.com/tag/powershell-sdk/